Tracking Quintessence

 \subsection{Tracker conditions}

-Steinhardt and co-workers~\cite{steetal99,zlaetal99} introduced \emph{tracking quintessence}, which entailed that a wide range of initial conditions result in solutions that are attracted to a special solution called the tracker solution.
+Steinhardt and co-workers~\cite{steetal99,zlaetal99} introduced the concept of \emph{tracking quintessence}, which entailed that a wide range of initial conditions result in solutions that are attracted to a special solution called the tracker solution.
 The analysis in Steinhardt {\it et al}.~\cite{steetal99} uses the scalars $\Delta$ and $\Gamma$, defined by:

 (for $\Delta$, see equation (9) in~\cite{steetal99}).
 The definition of $\Delta$ results in that the evolution equation for $w_\varphi$ can be written in the form

 while \emph{if} $w_\varphi'=0$ and $1+w_\varphi>0$ then\footnote{See equation (33) in Rubano {\it et al}.
 (2004)~\cite{rubetal04}.}